 Immersion Education: Life Learning on a Horse Farm was published

 writes poetry, children’s stories, and narratives.
 She also teaches

 English as a second language, tutors online, and unschools her two

 daughters.
 She loves to read, explore Nature, and train for marathons.

-Beyond Academics in 2006.
+Beyond Academics.
 She also co-wrote

 Free-Range Learning: A Dialogue? for this website.

 is a minimalist with two storage spaces: a complicated woman of